 Vaughan Sound, in conjunction with CUK Audio, successfully delivered an audio solution that not only improved the quality of sound but complements the Stadium’s existing communications systems.
 The new intuitive solution allows the audio to be easily controlled and monitored from a single control point.

-We can guide you through all you need to know about Stadia sound and audio-visual systems for stadia and sports venues.
+We can guide you through all you need to know about sound, communications, life safety and audio-visual systems for stadia and sports venues.

-Our designers and engineers are on hand to discuss your requirements.
+Our highly experienced designers and engineers are on hand to discuss your project requirements.